bastionoffice/Anagram_Machine/README.md

 ## Installation
 It's fairly simple to setup.

-1. Upload the contents of the folder src/ to your webserver
+DONE: 1.
+Upload the contents of the folder src/ to your webserver
-2. Create a new MySQL database
+DONE: 2.
+Create a new MySQL database
-3. Import the dbStructure.sql file into your database
+DONE: 3.
+Import the dbStructure.sql file into your database
+DONE: (fixed script syntax)
 4. Populate the database with a dictionary.
 (There is a script in the tools/ folder that can help you with this.
 English and Dutch dictionaries are also included)
-4. Edit the database settings in search.php
+DONE: 4.
+Edit the database settings in search.php

 ## Live demo
 The anagram solver is running on my website: [anagram.savjee.be](http://anagram.savjee.be)